hivesolutions/netius/readme.md

 python -m netius.sh.auth generate your_password
 ```

-## Compatibility

-Currently netius is compatible with PyPy and a typical environment will benefit from a 1.5x to 2.5x
-performance increase when compared with the cPython interpreter.

 ## IPv6

 Netius is compatible with IPv6 in order to activate this mode set the ``IPV6`` configuration variable